Rule Change: Open

 - the standards describing the characteristics of a response (i.e. how quickly the response should rise, and stabilise) be made less onerous

-The Commission consulted on the rule change proposals till 23 June 2022.
-After this, we held three technical working group meetings and invited all the parties that had made submissions to the consultation paper to provide feedback on the principles that should guide revision of these standards, options for revision and our preliminary views on the draft rule.
+The Commission initiated its assessment of the rule change requests on 26 May 2022 with the publication of a consultation paper.
+After this, we held three technical working group meetings and invited all the parties that had made submissions to the consultation paper to provide feedback on the principles that should guide revision of these standards, options for revision, and our preliminary views on the draft rule.